 Mechanisms of Oversight

-Independent agencies employ various mechanisms to carry out oversight effectively.
-These include:
+Independent agencies employ a variety of mechanisms to carry out effective oversight:

 Enhancing Accountability